Tushar-AIMASTER/PRAN_KAVACH/README.md

 * **Drowsiness Logging:** Records the date and time of each drowsiness event in a "History.txt" file.
 * **Break Reminders:**  Provides reminders to take breaks every (configurable) time interval.

 * **Configurable Parameters:**  Allows for adjustment of EAR threshold and consecutive frame count for drowsiness detection.
+(By the Developer)

 The **GUI Application** is built using Python, OpenCV, dlib and PyQt5.